Spear phishing: What is it and how to prevent it

 How to detect this kind of fraud?

-Most of the time, spear phishing emails are very well imitated, which is why it’s very difficult to detect the malicious sheme.
-Even the tools used to detect preventively this form of scam emails within the organisations can fail to identify spear phishing attacks messages.
+Most spear phishing emails are expertly crafted, making it difficult to recognize the malicious intent.
+Even advanced tools designed to proactively detect these scam emails within organizations can sometimes fail to identify them.

 Some advice to help you spot a spear-phishing email